 We tried that.
 Only 25% of Oregonians who are registered to vote are registered Republican.
 Each one only gets one vote no matter how hard they vote, no matter how much they care.
 It’s unlikely that an election that gets high turnout from the Right would not get high turnout from the Left.
 We know that from the last 38 years of history.
 The last Republican governor of Oregon was elected 38 years ago.
 The Left has far more control over the ways that Oregonians are educated and persuaded than the Right does.
 They control K-12, universities, Facebook, Google, media, and newspapers.
 Plus Californians are moving in faster than you can educate them.
 Liberals love “educating” voters too.

 Oregon used to have that, but unfortunately, in Reynolds v.
 Sims (1964) the US Supreme Court ruled against representation by county in favor of the one man, one vote principle.
 It said representation by county is “racist” and therefore unconstitutional for states, even though the Constitution ignores one-man one-vote for US Senate and establishes an electoral college for selecting the US president.
 Every US state that had such a state constitution revised their state constitution to meet the demands of the US Supreme Court.
 Another huge obstacle is that the Dems in the state legislature would never vote for that.
 So we choose to focus on a plan that is more likely to happen.
 And we hope you will too.

-The State of Jefferson movement is a great movement.
 Having our own state would be great, but we want to focus our efforts on the idea that we believe would be most likely to actually happen.
-According to the US Constitution, both the Jefferson State idea and the Greater Idaho idea would require approval of Oregon, California, and Congress.
+In Oregon, according to the US Constitution, both the State of Jefferson idea and the Greater Idaho idea would require approval of Oregon and Congress.
 Why would the Democrats in a blue state like Oregon approve a plan that adds two more Republicans to the US Senate?
 The Greater Idaho idea is more likely to be approved because it does not affect the US Senate at all.